-- Which is cheaper message passing or shared memory? - Graph shows shared memory costs (1-8 cores, SHM1...SHM8) and message passing costs (MSG1...MSG8) for a 4 x quad-core server, with AMD HyperTransport - Cost of cache coherency protocols increases with the number of cores - messages can be cheaper, depending on the architecture - Which is easier to program? - Shared-state concurrency is notoriously hard to program (locks, etc.) - Systems that avoid shared mutable state are frequently cited as easier to reason about - How long will the hardware be able to maintain illusion of shared memory?
+- Which is cheaper message passing or shared memory? - Graph shows shared memory costs (1-8 cores, SHM1...SHM8) and message passing costs (MSG1...MSG8) for a 4 x quad-core server, with AMD HyperTransport - Cost of cache coherency protocols increases with the number of cores - messages can be cheaper, depending on the architecture - Which is easier to program? - Shared-state concurrency is notoriously hard to program (locks, etc.) - Systems that avoid shared mutable state are frequently cited as easier to reason about - For how long will it be reasonable to maintain illusion of shared memory?